 To discover more about NCEAS computing resources or to get started on setting up any of these services, contact a member of our staff or refer to the resources listed in the ‘'’Need a quick answer?’’’ box on this page.
 Some of the most frequently requested, commonly used services are described below:

 Wireless Internet access is available throughout NCEAS’ premises.
-Access instructions are posted in the conference room and here.
-For faster access and for individuals with older laptops, we provide wired Ethernet connections in our Common Access Rooms, our Lounge, and all offices.
-In addition, our conference room provides cables at each seating station, which can be attached directly to your Ethernet network card.
-To connect your laptop to the Internet you should set it up to use DHCP services (obtaining an IP address automatically) in order to get assigned a proper name and number to operate on our network.
+Access instructions are posted in the conference rooms.
+For faster access and for individuals with older laptops, we can provide wired Ethernet connections in all offices and in most of our conference and breakout spaces.
+To connect your laptop to the Internet you should set it up to use DHCP services (obtaining an IP address automatically) to properly operate on our network.

 Networked printing is available for visitors and residents, although we encourage users to minimize unnecessary paper use.
-High-speed black-and-white laser printers are located in the Common Access rooms, and a color laser printer is located in room 331.
+High-speed black-and-white printers/copiers are located in room 333 and at the end of the hallway on the 4th floor.
+We also have a color copier, located in the admin office, room 309.
 Details about our printers and instructions on connecting to them are available on the NCEAS Printers page.

-Located in our Vislab (Room 331) are several shared computers that are hooked up to the Internet and available for your use.
-These Windows, Macintosh and Linux machines feature a broad array of Internet, Office, Graphics, and Scientific/Analytical application software.
-If you cannot locate the package that you need, please ask one of the computing support staff for assistance.
-We also have available a limited number of laptops (Windows/Mac/Linux) that can be loaned out for computing during a meeting.
+Located in our visitors’ office (Room 331) are two shared computers that are hooked up to the Internet, set up for printing to room 333, and available for your use.
+These Mac / Windows machines feature a broad array of Internet, Office, Graphics, and Scientific/Analytical application software.
+We also have available a limited number of Mac laptops that can be loaned out for computing during a meeting.

 In addition, accounts are available on our Unix systems for demanding scientific analyses and modeling needs.
-Contact Nick or Mark for assistance on Unix account creation, and availability of software on these systems.
+Contact firstname.lastname@example.org for assistance on Unix account creation, and availability of software on these systems.

 Computers networked at NCEAS are inside the UCSB.edu domain, and can thereby access the California Digital Library.
 See details at http://www.library.ucsb.edu and http://www.cdlib.org.